Classical Burgundy Canal Barge Cruise

 On Friday morning you have a choice.
 Friday is market day in Dijon.
 You have the chance to explore it early or take a 60 Euro per person option for a 3 hour tour of the famous winemaking villages of the Cote de Nuits.
 This vineyard tour is followed by two cellar visits and comprehensive wine tasting.

-You are due to leave the barge after Breakfast on Saturday by taking a taxi into Dijon.
+You are due to leave Barge Nilaya after Breakfast on Saturday by taking a taxi into Dijon.
 If you missed yesterdays market by taking the wine tour, Saturday is another market day in Dijon and you can have a look round before taking your train.

 IMPORTANT NOTE: Unforeseen circumstances sometimes affect our cruising schedule.
 These can include, but are not limited to: illness, floods, weather, canal closures, canal maintenance, lack of moorings, bureaucracy, strikes, civil disturbance, acts of god, the engine, and whims and fancies of both skipper, guests and crew.
 All of these things might cause last minute changes to the above and cruise routes.
 Although rare, we reserve the right to alter any and all routes accordingly.
 Flexibility is the name of the game and any such changes cannot be considered grounds for cancellation of the cruise.